camunda/camunda-docs/versioned_docs/version-8.1/self-managed/operate-deployment/schema-and-migration.md

 ## Data migration

 The version of Operate is reflected in Elasticsearch object names (e.g. `operate-user-1.0.0_` index contains the user data for Operate 1.0.0).
-When upgrading from one version of Operate to another, migration of data must be performed.
+When updating from one version of Operate to another, migration of data must be performed.
 Operate distribution provides an application to perform data migration from older versions.

 ### Concept